 Question: I'm a USAA policyholder bringing a PIP or uninsured motorist claim.
 Can I expect them to be fair with me?

 Answer: Okay, there are a couple of different ways to answer this question.
 First, I think USAA is sometimes unfair to its policyholders.
 Keep in mind that USAA has settled more than one class action lawsuit that alleged USAA denied medical benefits for injured policyholders who have PIP or other medical-payments coverage on their USAA car insurance policy.
 So, sometimes the company is just plain unfair.
 We think that at times USAA "we represent the military" causes the public to place more trust in this insurer than they deserve.
 Think of it this way: their CEO made over $5 million last year.
 Do you know any four-star generals who are bringing in $5 million a year?
 This is not the military.
 USAA is a company trying to make money.
 There is nothing wrong with that.
 But let's call it what it is.

 Question: So USAA is just a bad insurance company?

-USAA is not an awful company but their view of what the fair value of a claim should be before a suit is filed is far less then we think... or, more importantly, with what we think a jury will think.
+USAA is not an awful company.
+But their view of what the fair value of a claim should be before a suit is filed is far less than we think... or, more importantly, with what a jury will think.
 Why?
 They just don't think personal injury claims are worth all that much.